Muzzled Science Timeline

 - The President of the Canadian Society for Ecology and Evolution, Prof. Jeffrey Hutchings, expressed his serious concern about the muzzling of federal scientists.

-- The Economist published an editorial critical of Harper’s science policy, including his “comical excesses in communication control,” after the department of Fisheries and Oceans tried to impose confidentiality restrictions on a joint Arctic research project involving the University of Delaware.
+- The Economist publishes an editorial critical of Harper’s science policy, including his “comical excesses in communication control,” after the department of Fisheries and Oceans tried to impose confidentiality restrictions on a joint Arctic research project involving the University of Delaware.
 A complaint from an American scientist prompted Ottawa to rethink its onerous confidentiality stipulations.
 And more from The Globe and Mail.

 - Agriculture Canada announces the closure of some of its research operations in Western Canada.
 Ottawa issued potential job loss notices to 350 Agriculture Canada employees across Canada, including 125 in Western Canada.
 Affected employees include 144 commerce officers, 79 scientists, 76 information technology (IT) specialists, 29 engineers, 14 biologists, five research managers and three procurement officers.
 PB - 05/31/2013

-- Bamfield Marine Sciences Centre budget reduced by a third.
+- Bamfield Marine Sciences Centre budget is reduced by a third.
 With a staff of 30, Bamfield is used by visiting researchers to study fish, marine animals and ecosystems.
 The centre also runs education programs for students at all levels.
 The facilities are funded through a consortium of five western universities and, until recently, Canada’s Natural Sciences and Engineering Research Council (NSERC).
 There had been no consultation, no previous inquiries or communication.
 PB - 06/12/2013

 - The government announces that it will de-fund the Canadian Health Council as of 2014.
 The independent national agency has served as the primary accountability mechanism for the 2003 First Ministers’ Accord on Health Care Renewal and the 2004 10-Year Plan to Strengthen Health Care, reporting annually to Canadians about the quality, effectiveness and sustainability of the health care system.
 The Council was told that with next year’s expiry of the intergovernmental health agreements, “there is no longer a need” for it to monitor progress on health care renewal and reform in Canada.
 More information available here, here, and here.